rstraub/rstraub.github.io/_drafts/why-use-tdd.md

 categories: [Tests, Practices]
 tags: [Test-Driven Development, Extreme Programming]
 image: assets/images/26-why-use-tdd-blog.png
 description: "Why do people bother with TDD?
 It's about getting clean code that works.
-Learn how TDD achieves this following the values of XP."
+Learn how TDD achieves this by following the values of XP."
 featured: true
 hidden: true
 comments: true